pixano/pixano/pixano/apps/explorer/README.md

 pixano-explorer <path/to/your/datasets>
 ```

-You can then browse the explorer directly from notebook with this function:
+You can then browse the Explorer directly from notebook with this function:

 ```python
 from pixano import notebook